wasita/wasita.github.io/src/lib/blog/what-aerial-arts-has-taught-me.md

 I'd fall and get frustrated.
 But I kept trying.
 And trying.
 And trying.
 Until one day, my muscles remembered what my mind couldn't quite grasp, and I somehow just did it.
 Eventually, that black spot went numb.
 It no longer hurt.

-Research feels the same way a lot of the time.
-There are stretches where you're just banging your head against a wall, spinning your wheels, repeatedly trying things that don't quite work.
+Aerial taught me that grit isn't glamorous.
+It's repetitive, often invisible, and rarely feels like progress in the moment.
+That lesson became even more valuable once I started graduate school.
+Research often feels the same way: you're spinning your wheels, revisiting the same questions, trying things that don't quite work.
 But if you keep at it long enough--adjusting here, trusting your instincts there--you eventually find the hold.

 ## Learning from different management styles